Get the Tap app

 The stock market is composed of similar yet different investment opportunities that allow investors to buy and sell stocks, these are called "stock exchanges."
 The best-known exchanges in the United States are the New York Stock Exchange (NYSE), Nasdaq, Better Alternative Trading System (BATS), and the Chicago Board Options Exchange (CBOE).

-Together, these organizations form what we call the U.S. stock market.
+Together, these organisations form what we call the U.S. stock market.
 Other financial instruments like commodities, bonds, derivatives, and currencies are also traded on the stock market.

 An example: the New York Stock Exchange